IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Johann_Bernoulli" target="_blank">Johann Bernoulli</a>

+>“The Church gave unto God the attributes which belonged exclusively to Caesar.”

+>“It [his idea of God] does not emphasize the ruling Caesar, or the ruthless moralist, or the unmoved mover.
+It dwells upon the tender elements in the world, which slowly and in quietness operates by love; and it finds purpose in the present immediacy of a kingdom not of this world.
+Love neither rules, nor is it unmoved; also it is a little oblivious as to morals.
+It does not look to the future; for it finds its own reward in the immediate present.”

+>“Religion will not regain its old power until it can face change in the same spirit as does science.
+Its principles may be eternal, but the expression of those principles requires continual development.”

+>“By relieving the brain of all unnecessary work, a good notation sets it free to concentrate on more advanced problems, and in effect increases the mental power of the race.”

+>“The pursuit of mathematics is a divine madness of the human spirit.”

+>“The term many presupposes the term one, and the term one presupposes the term many.”

+>“The safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato.”

+>“It is a safe rule to apply that, when a mathematical or philosophical author writes with a misty profundity, he is talking nonsense.”

+― <a href="https://en.wikipedia.org/wiki/Alfred_North_Whitehead" target="_blank">Alfred North Whitehead</a>

+>“The Collatz conjecture is an extraordinarily difficult problem, completely out of reach of present day mathematics.”

+― <a href="https://en.wikipedia.org/wiki/Jeffrey_Lagarias" target="_blank">Jeffrey Lagarias</a>

+>“If a 'religion' is defined to be a system of ideas that contains unprovable statements, then Gödel taught us that mathematics is not only a religion, it is the only religion that can prove itself to be one.”

+― <a href="https://en.wikipedia.org/wiki/John_D._Barrow" target="_blank">John D. Barrow</a>

+>“Abel has left mathematicians enough to keep them busy for five hundred years.”

+― <a href="https://en.wikipedia.org/wiki/Charles_Hermite" target="_blank">Charles Hermite</a>

+>“For some problems the tools are not there.
+It doesn't matter how smart or quick you are.
+The analogy I have is like climbing.
+If you want to climb a cliff that's 10 meters high, you can probably do it with tools and equipment.
+But if it's just a sheer cliff face, a mile high and there's no handholds whatsoever, just forget it.
+Doesn't matter how strong you are, you need to wait for some breakthrough, an opening that occurs halfway up and now you have some easier sub-goal.”

+― <a href="https://en.wikipedia.org/wiki/Terence_Tao" target="_blank">Terence Tao</a>

+>“I was over the moon when I proved the moonshine conjecture.
+I sometimes wonder if this is the feeling you get when you take certain drugs.
+I don't actually know, as I have not tested this theory of mine.”

+― <a href="https://en.wikipedia.org/wiki/Richard_Borcherds" target="_blank">Richard Borcherds</a>

 ### Philosophers

 >“**Desires** are the root cause of **suffering**.”<sup id="a8"><a href="#f8">8</a></sup>

 >“I say that there are three instances in which meat should not be consumed: when it is seen, heard, or suspected [that the animal was killed for one’s sake].
-These are the three instances in which I say that meat should not be consumed.”
+These are the three instances in which I say that meat should not be consumed.”<sup id="a9"><a href="#f9">9</a></sup>

 >“How then can it be compassionate to gorge on other beings’ blood and flesh?
 Monks who will not wear silks from the East, whether coarse or fine; who will not wear shoes or boots of leather, nor furs, nor birds’ down from our own country; and who will not consume milk, curds, or ghee, have truly freed themselves from the world.”